 So, what does this Tennessee city know that the rest of the country doesn’t?

-Instead of relying on outside internet providers to come in and serve select parts of Chattanooga, the city created its own local provider in order to ensure accessibility and keep costs down.
+Instead of relying on outside internet providers to come in and serve select parts of Chattanooga, the city created its own local provider, EPB, in order to ensure accessibility and keep costs down.

 Gary Bolton, the president and CEO of the Fiber Broadband Association, an organization that provides advocacy, education and resources to help deploy fiber optic, emphasizes this need for the U.S. to start prioritizing broadband access and speeds.